explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 - `has_letters`: bool (default `True`, `False` only for CJK for now)

-Currently these are not used much - the main use is that `direction` is used in visualizers, though `rtl` doesn't quite work.
+Currently these are not used much - the main use is that `direction` is used in visualizers, though `rtl` doesn't quite work (see [#4854](https://github.com/explosion/spaCy/issues/4854)).
 In the future they could be used when choosing hyperparameters for subwords, controlling word shape generation, and similar tasks.

 ### Other Vocab Members

-Some members of the Vocab have less clear purposes.
-The Vocab is kind of the default place to store things from `Language.defaults` that don't belong to the Tokenizer, which explains most of these.
+The Vocab is kind of the default place to store things from `Language.defaults` that don't belong to the Tokenizer.
+The following properties are in the Vocab just because they don't have anywhere else to go.

 - `get_noun_chunks`
 - `cfg`: This is a dict that just stores `oov_prob` (hardcoded to `-20`)
-- `data_dir`: This seems to be serialization related but presently unused.
+- `_unused_object`: Leftover C member, should be removed in next major version